treeman/jonashietala/posts/2023-03-14-battling_burnout.markdown

   I *only* need to restyle the e-book and allow people to buy it from my site.
   The physical book has been done over a year ago.
-  Then maybe do some marketing for it (although that thought alone makes my stress levels rise).

 - Release the first version of [BitPal][]

   I wanted to allow people to buy my book about crypto with crypto, so I started working on my own self-hosted solution.

-  It's *so close* to being "done", I've already done 90% so it's only the last 90% left now.
+  It's *so close* to being "done"; I've already done 90% so it's only the last 90% left now.

 - Finish my git implementation in Rust

   I've worked through one-third of [Building Git][] (but with Rust instead of Ruby), and I would really like to continue with the fun branching and rebasing stuff.

-  (This is just a toy project to learn Git a little better.)

 - Rewrite the site for our grappling club